aisari/aisari.github.io/README.md

 ## Welcome to AISAR

-Artificial intelligence for Synthetic Aperture Radar.
+Artificial Intelligence for Synthetic Aperture Radar.

 ### Projects